necoline/portfolio/content/time-series/story/developmentseed/index.md

 startdate: "2019-09-02"
 enddate: ""
 description: "Assesses user needs, technical challenges and client goals to create product road maps and technical implementation plans"
-events: [
+subevents: [
-  {startdate: "2019-09-02", enddate: "2020-04-02", description: "Planned and built tools for a variety of clients." }, {startdate: "2019-04-02", enddate: "", description: "Leads a team of designers and developers through multiple projects while building shared tools, processes and standards to elevate our practice." }, {startdate: "2020-02-02", enddate: "", description: "Assesses user needs, technical challenges and client goals to create product road maps and technical implementation plans." }
+  {startdate: "2019-09-02", enddate: "2020-04-02", description: "Planned and built tools for a variety of clients" }, {startdate: "2019-04-02", enddate: "", description: "Leads a team of designers and developers through multiple projects while building shared tools, processes and standards to elevate our practice" }, {startdate: "2020-02-02", enddate: "", description: "Assesses user needs, technical challenges and client goals to create product road maps and technical implementation plans" }
   ]
 ---